swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 ### Placing hopping logic in `swift_release()` instead.

-`UIView` and `UIViewController` implement hopping to the main thread by overriding `release` method.
+`UIView` and `UIViewController` implement hopping to the main thread by overriding the `release` method.
 But in Swift there are no vtable/wvtable slots for releasing, and adding them would also affect a lot of code that does not need isolated deinit.

 ### Deterministic task local values

-When switching executors, current implementation copies priority and task-local values from the task/thread where the last release happened.
-This minimizes differences between isolated and nonisolated `deinit`'s.
+When switching executors, the current implementation copies priority and task-local values from the task/thread where the last release happened.
+This minimizes differences between isolated and nonisolated `deinit`s.

-If there are references from different tasks/threads, values of the priority and task-local values observed by the `deinit` are racy, both for isolated and nonsiolated `deinit`'s.
+If there are references from different tasks/threads, the values of the priority and task-local values observed by the `deinit` are racy, both for isolated and nonsiolated `deinit`s.

 One way of making task-local values predictable would be to clear them for the duration of the `deinit` execution.
 This can be implemented efficiently, but would be too restrictive.
-If object is referenced in several tasks which all have a common parent, then `deinit` can reliably use task-local values which are known to be set in the parent task and not overridden in the child tasks.
+If the object is referenced in several tasks which all have a common parent, then `deinit` can reliably use task-local values which are known to be set in the parent task and not overridden in the child tasks.

 If there is a demand for resetting task-local values, it can be implemented separately as an API: